 Dark-Skinned People Don’t Need Sunscreen?

-Although the answer is a resounding YES, there are a few things that make it a little more complicated than that.
+The answer is a resounding YES– and there are a few things that make it a little more complicated than that.

 A Harmful Myth: Having Dark Skin Makes You Immune to Sunburns

-We’re sure you’ve heard this before: how your dark skin makes you immune to sunburns.
-While it’s true that the higher pigment levels that make your skin look dark help protect against sunlight, they don’t necessarily make you immune to it.
+You’ve heard it.
+Maybe you’ve said it: your dark skin makes you immune to sunburns.
+It’s true that the higher pigment levels that give your skin its depth and richness help protect against sunlight — but they don’t make you immune to it.

-Back in 2010, a survey in the United States showed that 13% of black women and 9% of black men reported getting at least one sunburn in the last 12 months.
+A 2010 survey in the United States showed that 13% of Black women and 9% of Black men reported getting at least one sunburn in the last 12 months.
 This trend continued until 2015, when it was last reported.

-These two conditions pose their challenges and affect us in different ways, but they’re still not the worst things that can happen to you.
-Lesions like sunburns and other skin conditions caused by excessive sun exposure are also linked to skin cancer.
+These conditions are frustrating enough on their own — but they’re still not the most serious concern.
+Lesions caused by excessive sun exposure are also linked to skin cancer.

 But where did the Myth Come from?